akinsho/git-conflict.nvim/README.md

 ## Commands

-- `GitConflictChooseOurs` - Select the current changes
+- `GitConflictChooseOurs` - Select the current changes.
-- `GitConflictChooseTheirs` - Select the incoming changes
+- `GitConflictChooseTheirs` - Select the incoming changes.
-- `GitConflictChooseBoth` - Select both changes
+- `GitConflictChooseBoth` - Select both changes.
+- `GitConflictChooseNone` - Select both none of the changes.
+- `GitConflictNextConflict` - Move to the next conflict.
+- `GitConflictPrevConflict` - Move to the previous conflict.

 ## Issues